iltempo/rulesio/README.md

 * `token` -- the token for a WhenAUser channel
 * `webhook_url` -- defaults to 'http://whenauser.com/events'
 * `middleware` -- takes the symbol for a middleware and a block, configuring it
-* `queue` -- takes the class used for queuing (default: WhenAUser::MemoryQueue), and an optional hash
+* `queue` -- takes the class used for queuing (default: WhenAUser::MemoryQueue), and an optional hash; see the section on girl_friday for examples
-* `controller_data` -- a string evaluated in the context of the Rails controller (if any) handling the request; it should return a hash to be merged into every event
+* `controller_data` -- a string evaluated in the context of the Rails controller (if any) handling the request; it should return a hash to be merged into every event (both automatically generated and manually triggered events)

 The `exceptions` middleware accepts these options:

 * `token` -- the token for a WhenAUser error channel
 * `ignore_exceptions` -- an array of exception class names, defaults to ['ActiveRecord::RecordNotFound', 'AbstractController::ActionNotFound', 'ActionController::RoutingError']
-* `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default
+* `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default; matching requests do not generate events
 * `ignore_if` -- this proc is passed env and an exception; if it returns true, the exception is not reported to WhenAUser
 * `custom_data` -- this proc is passed env, and should return a hash to be merged into each automatically generated exception event

-The `pageviews` middleware accepts these options:
+The `users` middleware accepts these options:

-* `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default
+* `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default; matching requests do not generate events
-* `ignore_if` -- this proc is passed env; if it returns true, the pageview is not reported to WhenAUser
+* `ignore_if` -- this proc is passed env; if it returns true, no automatic events are reported to WhenAUser for this request
-* `ignore_if_controller` -- a string to be evaluated in the context of the Rails controller instance
+* `ignore_if_controller` -- a string to be evaluated in the context of the Rails controller instance; if it evaluates to true, no automatic events are reported to WhenAUser for this request
 * `custom_data` -- this proc is passed env, and should return a hash to be merged into each automatically generated event

-The WhenAUser::Pageviews middleware uses the same token as WhenAUser::Rack.
+The WhenAUser::Users middleware uses the same token as WhenAUser::Rack.

-Here's an example of how to skip sending any pageview events for all requests to the SillyController:
+Here's an example of how to skip sending any user events for all requests to the SillyController:

-    middleware :pageviews do
+    middleware :users do
       ignore_if lambda { |env| env['action_controller.instance'].is_a?
 SillyController }
     end

 To make life easier in the case where you want a condition evaluated in the context of a Rails controller, you can do the same thing like this.
-(Only the pageviews middleware supports ignore_if_controller.)
+(Only the users middleware supports ignore_if_controller.)

-    middleware :pageviews do
+    middleware :users do
       ignore_if_controller 'self.is_a?(EventsController)'
     end

 Or if you want to skip sending pageview events for requests from pingdom.com:

-    middleware :pageviews do
+    middleware :users do
       ignore_crawlers WhenAUser.default_ignored_crawlers + ['Pingdom.com_bot']
     end